eclipse/paho.mqtt.python/README.rst

 ::

-    tls_set(ca_certs, certfile=None, keyfile=None, cert_reqs=ssl.CERT_REQUIRED,
+    tls_set(ca_certs=None, certfile=None, keyfile=None, cert_reqs=ssl.CERT_REQUIRED,
         tls_version=ssl.PROTOCOL_TLSv1, ciphers=None)

 Configure network encryption and authentication options.
 Enables SSL/TLS support.

 ca_certs
     a string path to the Certificate Authority certificate files that are to be treated as trusted by this client.
 If this is the only option given then the client will operate in a similar manner to a web browser.
 That is to say it will require the broker to have a certificate signed by the Certificate Authorities in ``ca_certs`` and will communicate using TLS v1, but will not attempt any form of authentication.
 This provides basic network encryption but may not be sufficient depending on how the broker is configured.
+By default, on Python 2.7.9+ or 3.4+, the default certification authority of the system is used.
+On older Python version this parameter is mandatory.

 certfile, keyfile
     strings pointing to the PEM encoded client certificate and private keys respectively.
 If these arguments are not ``None`` then they will be used as client information for TLS based authentication.
 Support for this feature is broker dependent.
 Note that if either of these files in encrypted and needs a password to decrypt it, Python will ask for the password at the command line.
 It is not currently possible to define a callback to provide the password.